19hours/sg-statutes/Acts/Urban Redevelopment Authority Act.md

 “chief executive” means the chief executive of the Authority appointed under section 18 and includes any temporary chief executive of the Authority;

-“develop” has the same meaning as in section 12 of the Planning Act [Cap.
-232,];
+“develop” has the same meaning as in section 12 of the Planning Act (Cap.
+232, 1990 Ed.);

-[1990 Ed.]

 “developed land” means land of the Authority upon which a building has been erected;